Introduction

 They are defined by:

-- a degree, indicating the number of execution steps
+- a degree range, indicating the number of execution steps

 - a set of operations